michael1ding/michael1ding/README.md

 ### Hi there 👋

+😄 Hello!
+It's @michael1ding
+📚 Michael is a third year computer science student at the University of Waterloo 🌱 Michael is currently getting deeper into software development and always looking to learn 👨🏻‍💻 Michael is looking for 2023 internships!

 <!--
 **michael1ding/michael1ding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.